 If a claim is not feasible, you would want to immediately notify the government about the difficulties and pending issues and also submit a request for equitable adjustment on the contract.

-Does a Force Majeure Clause Allow You to Stop Performance on a Government Contract?
+Does a FAR Force Majeure Clause Allow You to Stop Performance on a Government Contract?

 The main question for government contractors impacted by COVID-19 is whether they can simply stop performance on the contract?
 Force force majeure clauses generally include circumstances such as “acts of God or government authorities, natural disasters, or other emergencies” or a long list of potential catastrophes.